Meet our alumni from India

 Industry partner: Linde Engineering India

-Green hydrogen is highlighted as a key solution, offering the potential to replace fossil fuels and contribute to mitigating climate change.
+Green hydrogen was highlighted as a key solution, offering the potential to replace fossil fuels and contribute to mitigating climate change.

 Development of decarbonised GT combustion technologies using green hydrogen and biogas (DESTINY)